-This Chantilly Berry Trifle is a real crowd pleaser!
-Pound cake, cheesecake filling, whipped cream, and berries marinated in raspberry liqueur make up the layers of this dessert, which is almost too pretty to eat!
+This Chantilly Berry Cake Trifle is a real crowd pleaser, and is much quicker and easier to make than a traditional cake!
+Dense pound cake, mascarpone cheesecake filling, whipped cream, and berries marinated in raspberry liqueur make up the layers of this dessert, which is almost too pretty to eat!

 In that it’s magnificently easy and quick to make.
 Which is good because – hello – today is Mother’s Day, and I bet some of you forgot.

 She’ll mostly be impressed at the effort you put into it.
 Remember those handmade things you gave her as a kid?
-They may have been pure garbage, but you made them, so they were perfect.
+They may have been pure garbage in retrospect, but you made them, so they were perfect.

 I just love berry season.